Ryuuzu1218/freemarket_sample_64b/README.md

 |point|integer|null: false|

 ### Association
-- has_many :evaluations
+- has_many :evaluations, dependent: :destroy
-- has_one :credit_card
+- has_one :credit_card, dependent: :destroy
-- has_many :informations
+- has_many :informations, dependent: :destroy
 - has_many :items
 - has_many :comments
 - has_many :transactions, through: :user_transactions
 - has_many :user_transactions
 - has_many :messages
-- has_one :address
+- has_one :address, dependent: :destroy

 ## Message
 |Column|Type|Options|